l0calh05t/advent-of-code-2021/README.md

 Added some basic timing code.
 Part one takes roughly 5 ms and part two 54 ms.
 And that's for the O(*n*²) in recovery length approach I used!

+## Day 11

+This one was pretty straightforward.